 Skip to content

-A sequenced plan for taking an agentic AI deployment from pilot to production-governed.
+A sequenced framework for taking an agentic AI deployment from pilot to production-governed.
 Not a waterfall — each gate answers one question, and the gate answer determines whether the next stage starts.

 Gate 1 — One named workflow